Materials-Consortia/OPTIMADE/optimade.rst

   It MUST be a dictionary with these fields:

   - **api\_version**: a string containing the version of the API implementation.

+  - **query**: information on the query that was requested.
+    It MUST be a dictionary with this field:

+    - **representation**: a string with the part of the URL following the versioned base URL.
+      Query parameters that have not been used in processing the request MAY be omitted.
+      In particular, if no query parameters have been involved in processing the request, the query part of the URL MAY be excluded.

   - **more\_data\_available**: :field-val:`false` if the response contains all data for the request (e.g., a request issued to a single entry endpoint, or a :query-param:`filter` query at the last page of a paginated response) and :field-val:`true` if the response is incomplete in the sense that multiple objects match the request, and not all of them have been included in the response (e.g., a query with multiple pages that is not at the last page).

   :field:`meta` SHOULD also include these fields: